dlanza1/ExDeMon/doc/users-manual/monitor-analysis.md

 We used this technology to try determine the status of the metrics.
 We implemented it using the [htm.java](https://github.com/numenta/htm.java) library that is supported by the numenta comunity.

-Every time that a [Metric](metric-sources.md) come from the stream an Anomalylikelihood score is calculated and, if is higher than a choosen thresholds, the metric is setted as WARNING or ERROR otherwise is setted as OK.
+Every time that a [Metric](metric-sources.md) come from the stream an anomaly likelihood score is calculated and, if is higher than a choosen thresholds, the metric is set as WARNING or ERROR otherwise is set as OK.

-To calculate the AnomalyLikelihood the algorithm need a learning phase of 200 metric, during this phase the metric status is setted to EXCEPTION.
+To calculate the anomaly likelihood score the algorithm need a learning phase of 200 metric, during this phase the metric status is set to EXCEPTION.

 The user can set two threshold one for WARNINGS and one for ERRORS.
-The ERROR threshold MUST be higher than the WARNING threshold, a configuration error will be setted otherwise.
+The ERROR threshold MUST be higher than the WARNING threshold, a configuration error will be set otherwise.

 Configuration example:
 ```